 Then anyone who doesn’t use the keyword is automatically rejected.
 This tactic makes it WAYYYYY easier to weed out those who aren’t detail oriented.

-Tip #4: Prioritize TOP SKILLS on UpWork that Earn the Most $$$
+Tip #4 to Make Money on UpWork: Prioritize TOP SKILLS on UpWork that Earn the Most $$$

 Freelance rates are largely set by market demand.
 I first started as a Virtual Assistant on UpWork, then quickly moved to social media management.